 - Fort Knox Federal Credit Union - membership agreement: "Withdrawal of the principal amount of your Certificate may be made only with the consent of the Credit Union."

-- OneWest Bank - disclosure: "If we permit an early withdrawal of principal, we may impose an early withdrawal penalty on the amount withdrawn as follows"
+- OneWest Bank - Disclosure statement: "If we permit an early withdrawal of principal, we may impose an early withdrawal penalty on the amount withdrawn as follows"

 - USAA Bank - disclosure: "Any withdrawals before the maturity date require Bank's consent."